Not all of us will give birth, but each of us has been born.

 Why Midwifery Care?

 History and Modernity

 What Really Matters

-What matters to childbearing women, matters to midwives.
-These midwives and the clients they serve are dynamically intertwined like a braided grapevine of interlaced roots, branches and fruits that feed and support one another.
+Midwives and their clients are dynamically intertwined, a braided grapevine of interlaced roots, branches and fruits feeding and supporting each other.

 Geradine Simkins is a midwife, writer, activist, and visionary who passionately provided midwifery care in a variety of settings for more than 40 years.